kovacevicdejan/snake/README.md

 # snake
-A simple implementation of a Snake game with dark theme option, done in Java
+A simple implementation of a Snake game with dark and light theme option, done in Java